WaylonWalker/waylonwalkerv2/src/pages/notes/codeit-bro-interview.md

 > Is data science a stressful job?

 It definitely can be if you let it.
+Manage expectations and scope creep well and you will be fine.
+My most stressful times have probably been when I over commited to something and it was my own fault for setting myself up for stress.

 > What type of problems you faced every day as a data scientist?